OutJeck/lab3_task2/README.md

 ## About the module

-This module is designed to parse a .json file, and we do it by twitter API. we can scroll through the object of the file with:
+This module is designed to parse a .json file, and we do it by twitter API.
+We can scroll through the object of the file with:
  - the words of the dictionary to go deeper;
  - the ```/``` button, to go back;
  - the ```*``` button, to quit from the file.